Athlone: Location and access

-The part of the town that lies east of the Shannon is in the province of Leinster, the county of Westmeath, the barony of Brawny, and the civil parish of St Mary's.
+With the two counties divided by the river, the part of the town that lies east of the Shannon is in the province of Leinster, the county of Westmeath, the barony of Brawny, and the civil parish of St Mary's.
 Unusually, the barony is coterminous with a single civil parish.
 In terms of ecclesiastical boundaries, the eastern part of the town is in the Roman Catholic Diocese of Ardagh and Clonmacnoise and the parish of St Mary's.
-There are several other churches in the town including a Church of Ireland (St. Mary's, Anglican), the St. Peter and St. Pauls, a Franciscan friary and a chapel of the Society of Saint Pius X.
+There are several other churches in the town including a Church of Ireland (St. Mary's, Anglican), the Church of Saints Peter and Paul, a Franciscan friary and a chapel of the Society of Saint Pius X.

 However, seven townlands, or sections of the town, lie west of the Shannon: Athlone and Big Meadow, Bellaugh, Bogganfin, Canal and Banks, Doovoge, part of Monksland, and Ranelagh.
 Although surrounded by County Roscommon in the province of Connacht, they are designated as part of County Westmeath to preserve the integrity of the town.
 These townlands lie in St Peter's civil parish in the barony of Athlone South.
 In terms of ecclesiastical boundaries, the townlands west of the Shannon are part of the Roman Catholic Diocese of Elphin and the parish of Saints Peter and Paul.

 River

-Athlone is a popular stop for pleasure craft along the River Shannon.
+Athlone is a common stop for pleasure craft along the River Shannon.
 Lough Ree, the largest lake on the Shannon, is a short distance upstream from Athlone, and many boat companies are based out of the town.
 For craft to pass through Athlone, it is necessary to use a lock in the river, which is beside the weir and downstream of the current road bridge.
 The lock, weir, and bridge were all constructed by the Shannon navigation commissioners in the 1840s.
 Before then, boats used a canal, about a mile and a half long, to the west of the river.
 The canal was built by Thomas Omer for the Commissioners of Inland Navigation.
 Work started in 1757 and involved the work of over 300 men.
 Omer built a single lock, 120' X 19' with a rise of 4.5', but there was also a guard lock, further upstream, with a single set of gates to protect the canal against floods.
 There were also two lay-bys, or harbours, one above the lock and another at the upstream end.
 The old canal is no longer navigable.